-The Institution is the leading provider of health care professionals in the State of Maine, and has recognized strengths in osteopathic medicine; health sciences; biological, marine, and environmental sciences; and other select areas of excellence in the liberal arts.
+The University of New England is the leading provider of health care professionals in the State of Maine, and has recognized strengths in osteopathic medicine; health sciences; biological, marine, and environmental sciences; and other select areas of excellence in the liberal arts.